american citizen greatness

 • H-1B Third-Party Ban: Effective Year 1.

-• Rationale: Penalizes offshoring, reinforcing U.S. hiring.
+• Rationale: Penalizes offshoring to boost U.S. hiring.

 • Tax Incentives: